HankMcCoy/hankmccoy.github.io/_posts/2014-12-16-nerds-n-such.markdown

 ### Host it someplace quiet

 The very first Nerds n' Such took place at a favorite pub of mine.
-While the food and drink were magnificent (seriously, if you ever find yourself in Bellingham do yourself a favor and drop by [The Local][local]) the background noise level was high enough to make conversation between the 6-8 of us difficult.
+While the food and drink were magnificent (seriously, if you're ever in Bellingham do yourself a favor and drop by [The Local][local]) the background noise level was high enough to make conversation between the 6-8 of us difficult.
 I hosted later ones at my house and the superior ease of disucssion far outweighed the reduction in food and drink quality.

 ### Keep the group fairly small